erwintran0/OnePieceChecker/README.md

 # OnePieceChecker
 A Chrome Extension which checks for the newest release of the One Piece Manga.
-# OnePieceChecker
-A Chrome Extension which checks for the newest release of the One Piece Manga.

 ## Setup Instructions
 ### For Developers